-Berlin and Leipzig are only 118 miles apart, which makes both cities great day trip destinations.
-Most people settle into the capital and make use of Germany's fabulous transportation to see more typical German cities like Leipzig or Dresden.
+Berlin and Leipzig are only 118 miles apart, which makes them great day trip destinations to each other.
+Most people settle into the capital and make use of Germany's fabulous transportation system to see more typical German cities like Leipzig or Dresden.
 Beautiful in summer and particularly at Christmas, this smaller East German city is not to be missed.

 Here are the best ways to get from Berlin to Leipzig (and vice versa) by plane, train, car or bus.

 Berlin to Leipzig by Train

 Going by train is a great way to get around Germany, and especially from Berlin to Leipzig and back again.
 Trains depart every hour from Berlin and if you opt for the fastest option, the Intercity Express train (ICE), you’ll be in Leipzig in about 70 minutes traveling at speeds up to 300 km/h.

 Another good option to get from Berlin to Leipzig is by car.
 This is often the best option for families so they can comfortably travel together and it may be more cost-effective.
 Or it is a great excuse to drive on the world-famous Autobahn.
 Let's hit the gas!

 To reach Leipzig from Berlin, follow the Autobahn A 10, then continue onto the A 9/E 51 following signs for München/Leipzig.